Gaming and Leisure Properties Inc. (GLPI) Stock: A Closer Look at the Analyst Ratings

 GLPI) stock’s latest price update

-Gaming and Leisure Properties Inc. (NASDAQ: GLPI)’s stock price has decreased by -0.30 compared to its previous closing price of 50.28.
-However, the company has seen a 3.08% increase in its stock price over the last five trading sessions.
+Gaming and Leisure Properties Inc. (NASDAQ: GLPI) has seen a rise in its stock price by 1.15 in relation to its previous close of 49.56.
+However, the company has experienced a -0.30% decline in its stock price over the last five trading sessions.

 GLPI’s Market Performance

-Gaming and Leisure Properties Inc. (GLPI) has experienced a 3.08% rise in stock performance for the past week, with a -1.59% drop in the past month, and a -3.02% drop in the past quarter.
-The volatility ratio for the week is 1.66%, and the volatility levels for the past 30 days are at 1.67% for GLPI.
-The simple moving average for the past 20 days is 2.91% for GLPI’s stock, with a -0.24% simple moving average for the past 200 days.
+Gaming and Leisure Properties Inc. (GLPI) has experienced a -0.30% fall in stock performance for the past week, with a 2.94% rise in the past month, and a -0.22% drop in the past quarter.
+The volatility ratio for the week is 1.22%, and the volatility levels for the past 30 days are at 1.54% for GLPI.
+The simple moving average for the last 20 days is 2.82% for GLPI stock, with a simple moving average of -0.20% for the last 200 days.

 After a stumble in the market that brought GLPI to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -8.65% of loss for the given period.

-Volatility was left at 1.67%, however, over the last 30 days, the volatility rate increased by 1.66%, as shares sank -1.30% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +0.22% upper at present.
+Volatility was left at 1.54%, however, over the last 30 days, the volatility rate increased by 1.22%, as shares surge +3.92% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -2.70% lower at present.

-During the last 5 trading sessions, GLPI rose by +3.08%, which changed the moving average for the period of 200-days by -1.76% in comparison to the 20-day moving average, which settled at $48.68.
+During the last 5 trading sessions, GLPI fell by -0.30%, which changed the moving average for the period of 200-days by -0.38% in comparison to the 20-day moving average, which settled at $48.85.
 In addition, Gaming and Leisure Properties Inc. saw -3.32% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading